 people smoke in your home.
 Take the lighter out of your car.
 Try some methods to reduce smoking, such as gradually increasing the time between cigarettes, before your official quit date.
-A smoking journal can help you keep track of what triggers urge you to use tobacco.
+A smoking tracker can help you keep track of what triggers urge you to use tobacco.
 This gives you important information on when it's toughest for you to resist.

 If you have tried to quit in the past, review those past attempts.
-Think of the things that helped in those attempts, and plan to use those strategies again this time.
+Think of the three most important things that helped in those attempts, and plan to use those strategies again this time.
 Think of things that hindered